Python Techniques for Delete Files and Directories

 print(f"Error occurred: {e}")

-6. Yes, you can use the send2trash module: send2trash.send2trash(file_path).
+6. Yes, you can apply the send2trash module to send2trash.send2trash(file_path).

-7. What is the difference between os.remove() and os.unlink()?
+7. What's the distinction between os.remove() and os.unlink()?

 9. Can I use wildcards to delete files?

-10. Yes, use the glob module: for file in glob.glob('*.txt'): os.remove(file).
+10. Yes, use the glob module, for file in glob.glob('*.txt'): os.remove(file).